 Slowing down is literally slowing down your talking, breathing, thinking, and reacting, and noticing what's happening inside.
-What am you feeling?
+What am I feeling?
 Thinking?
-What's happening in your body?
-What triggered you?
-Are these feelings and thoughts familiar?
-How does this instance relate to other times you've been upset?
+What's happening in my body?
+What triggered me?
+Are these feelings and thoughts familiar to me?
+How does this instance relate to other times I've been upset?

 Your emotional, or limbic, brain reacts in 1/200th of a second!
 Your cortical, thinking brain takes a lot longer to come online, and by then you may be in fight or flight mode with your partner.
 Your limbic brain is all about survival, and situations are read as either safe or death is impending.
 Additionally, your emotional brain can't tell time, so whatever is triggering you now and the original memories attached to it are all happening NOW.